rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

-We can see quite some duplicates and, apparently, they are the reason for the staircase effect in the 2240 500x500 tiles.
+We can see quite some duplicates and, apparently, they are the reason for the staircase effect in the 2240 tiles of size 500x500.

 When zooming in, we can observe a similar effect for the 1000x1000 tiles: